Goldman Sachs profit doubles on investment gains, lower tax rate

 Goldman's results echoed similar trends in the investment banking units of JPMorgan Chase & Co (JPM.N) and Citigroup Inc (C.N), whose fixed-income trading businesses also benefited from improvements in trading and underwriting revenue in the second quarter.

-On Goldman's conference call with analysts, management fielded questions about the bank's capital and leverage ratios, particularly about whether it was in a good position to meet preliminary U.S. rules for leverage.
-New proposed regulations came out earlier this month.
+The biggest source of revenue growth was the investing and lending division, where revenue surged to $1.42 billion from $203 million a year earlier.
+JMP Securities analyst David Trone had expected the segment to produce revenue of $850 million.

+New regulations, particularly capital rules, have cut into the earnings potential of many of Goldman's biggest businesses.
+The bank has not disclosed information about its capital and leverage levels under new Basel III rules and proposed U.S. regulations.

-"Our first assessment is we're very comfortable with where we are," Schwartz said.
+On the conference call, analysts pressed the bank to reveal more information.
+Schwartz responded, "Our first assessment is we're very comfortable with where we are."

 He later added that "the only reason I'm not being more specific about numbers at this stage is the team really hasn't had the time to go through the kind of diligence that we would normally want them to.

-Goldman's biggest source of revenue growth was the investing and lending division, where revenue surged to $1.42 billion from $203 million a year earlier.
-JMP Securities analyst David Trone had expected the segment to produce revenue of $850 million.
+Still, Goldman managed to produce a return on equity above the 8 percent some analysts were expecting and the 10 percent benchmark that analysts say is break-even to meet a bank's cost of capital.

-Goldman's investment banking revenue increased 29 percent to $1.55 billion, helped by a 45 percent jump in underwriting revenue.
+Goldman's investment banking revenue rose 29 percent to $1.55 billion, helped by a 45 percent increase in underwriting revenue.

 "Improving economic conditions in the U.S. drove client activity," Chief Executive Lloyd Blankfein said in a statement, adding that "the operating environment has shown noticeable signs of improvement."

-Bond yields jumped during the quarter, which cut into clients' willingness to take risk, but those concerns have since abated a bit, Schwartz said.

-"It does feel like people have recalibrated at this stage," he said, adding, "Some of this is returning to kind of normal interest-rate levels.
-It feels good in some respects."

-(Reporting by Lauren Tara LaCapra in New York and Tanya Agrawal in Bangalore; Editing by Dan Wilchins, Ted Kerr, John Wallace and Jan Paschal)
+(Reporting by Lauren Tara LaCapra in New York and Tanya Agrawal in Bangalore; Editing by Ted Kerr and John Wallace)